duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 # Initial commit

-You can choose database with rails param `rails new myapp --database=postgresql` but it is better to create `.railsrc` so it is used for all rails
+You can choose database with rails param `rails new myapp --database=postgresql` You can also create `.railsrc` so it is used for all rails but that is not so obvious.

 ```
 cat >> ~/.railsrc << HERE_DOC